The Bridge Program - AASN

 - Attend a pre-admission orientation session if invited.

-Applicants to the bridge program must complete English (ENGL 1101), mathematics (MATH 1101 or MATH 1111), human anatomy and physiology I and II (BIOL 2113, BIOL 2113L, BIOL 2114, and BIOL 2114L), introductory microbiology (BIOL 2117 and BIOL 2117L), and introductory psychology (PSYC 1101) or equivalent courses with grades of C or higher by January 1 of the year in which admission is sought.
+Applicants to the bridge program must complete English (ENGL 1101), mathematics (MATH 1101 or MATH 1111), human anatomy, humanities, and physiology I and II (BIOL 2113, BIOL 2113L, BIOL 2114, and BIOL 2114L), introductory microbiology (BIOL 2117 and BIOL 2117L), introductory psychology (PSYC 1101), and Human Growth & Development (PSYC 2103) or equivalent courses with grades of C or higher by February 1 of the year in which admission is sought.
 Applicants must also possess an overall GPA of 2.75 or higher on the five core courses listed above.
 Applicants transferring from other colleges must confirm the transferability of credit for these courses with the college's director of registration and records by the February 1 admission application deadline.
 Although applicants must have a minimum grade of C in these courses, it should be noted that the prerequisite course grade point average is one of the main criteria for selection in health and life sciences programs, so grade of C are typically not competitive.

 Students must complete PSYC 2103 prior to the starting the bridge program.
 After gaining admission to the bridge program and prior to enrolling in the first nursing (RNSG) course, students must have the following current official documents on file in the Nursing Office: